kevin-rs/autogpt/INSTALLATION.md

 - `orchgpt` - Launches the orchestrator that manages agents.
 - `autogpt` - Launches an agent.

-Before utilizing the CLI, you need to **set up TLS**.
-To do so, make sure you've created `cert.pem` and `key.pem` under the **certs** directory using the previous command.
-These are essential for establishing a secure connection with the orchestrator.
+Before utilizing the CLI, you need to **set up environment variables**.
+These are essential for establishing a secure connection with the orchestrator using the IAC protocol.

 ### Environment Variables Setup